Fixing Central Texas Soil: How Topdressing & Aeration Optimizes Your Soil

 2. Once a pathway is formed, topdressing will infuse an organic layer of microbial activity* into your soil

-Topdressing is rich in nutrients and when coupled with aeration, feeds the grassroots
+Topdressing is rich in nutrients and when coupled with liquid aeration, feeds the grassroots

 Water, air, and nutrients help the pH and soil composition to improve